nicolasdilley/gomela-ase21/README.md

 * ```mkdir source && mv hello.go source```.
   * The name of the folder (```source``` in this case) does not matter.

-When this steps is done, to generate promela models from the Go source and to verify them using SPIN run :
+When this steps is done, to generate promela models from the Go source and to verify them using SPIN run:
 * ```./gomela fs ./source ```

 The output of the command line should be: